Make a complaint

 What if I am not happy with the outcome or want to complain further?

-If you are dissatisfied with the outcome of your complaint, or how it was dealt with, or you want to appeal the decision of your complaint, you can email the Managing Director at email@example.com who will review your complaint with the objective of securing an independent, fair and reasonable outcome for you.
+If you are dissatisfied with the outcome of your complaint, or how it was dealt with, or you want to appeal the decision of your complaint, you can email the Head of Provision at email@example.com who will review your complaint with the objective of securing an independent, fair and reasonable outcome for you.
 You must lodge your initial complaint using the complaints procedure described above before escalating it to the Managing Director.

 How do I make a formal complaint to the Education and Skills Funding Agency about how ITS handled my complaint?